 Only escape from a window if you are in immediate danger from the fire.
 When in the room it is advisable to put bedding or clothes at the bottom of the door to stop the smoke coming in before you all have escaped.
 If there are two adults, then one should drop first to enable the children to be lowered before being dropped, don’t jump.
 If you are escaping from a upper bedroom throw out the mattress or bedding to help cushion the landing.

-Whilst in the perfect world, it would be ideal to leave your house keys in your door locks for an easy escape, we do find ourselves in a society where this is not practicable due to theft etc. If you are worried about the security of your home, it is advised that your keys should be left in a safe and suitable place, and that all the family are fully aware of this, should the worse happen.
+Please note: Whilst in the perfect world, it would be ideal to leave your house keys in your door locks for an easy escape, we do find ourselves in a society where this is not practicable due to theft etc. If you are worried about the security of your home, it is advised that your keys should be left in a safe and suitable place, and that all the family are fully aware of where they are, should the worse happen.